The History of IMCoS

 Regular activities are the annual Collectors’ Meeting where members bring their maps for identification or to show to others who might be interested.
 This event has been chaired in recent years by Francis Herbert, retired Map Librarian of the Royal Geographical Society (with IBG).
 Also, the annual IMCoS dinner which is always held on the night before the London Map Fair.
 It is here that the IMCoS/Helen Wallis award is presented every year.

 Annual UK events are also organised and have included visits to important map collections like the Hydrographic Office in Taunton, Holkham Hall, Norfolk, the Royal Library at Windsor, Hatfield House, Hertfordshire, the Royal Scottish Geographical Society, Durham Cathedral and Record Office and many others.

-In 2010 IMCoS celebrated it’s 30th birthday with a special issue of the IMCoS Journal and in three years’ time members will be invited to the 40th anniversary.
+In 2010 IMCoS celebrated it’s 30th birthday with a special issue of the IMCoS Journal, and another special issue again in 2020 for the 40th anniversary.
 Although there have obviously been many changes in personnel and activities during the last 35 years, the spirit of the Society remains the same which is to ‘promote, foster, and encourage the activity of map collecting and the study of cartography and its history’.

 Note.
 A history of IMCoS, IMCoS 1980–2000, A History was published in 2000, with an update in 2005, which is available to members, and lists all the activities of the society, and personal memories of some of our earliest members.